ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 ```

 Notice we obtain a back trace of the two racing accesses, with
-- a write in one `Domain` coming from the array assignment in
+- A write-in one `Domain`, coming from the array assignment in
-  `Bank.transfer` and
+  `Bank.transfer`
-- a read in another `Domain` coming from a call to
+- A read in another `Domain`, coming from a call to
   `Stdlib.Array.iteri` to read and print the array entries in
   `print_balances`.

-### Address the reported races and rerun the tests (Steps 3 and 2)
+### Address the Reported Races and Rerun the Tests (Steps 3 and 2)

-One way to address the reported races is to add a `Mutex` ensuring
+One way to address the reported races is to add a `Mutex`, ensuring
 exclusive access to the underlying array.
 A first attempt could be
 to wrap `transfer` and `iter_accounts` with `lock`-`unlock` calls as
 follows: